iceicepei/Partnet_data/README.md

 There are seven folders in each of our data models.

 ##### A. the ops folder
-Each mat file in the ops folder stores a corresponding type of the node of a partnet tree, as shown in the figure below for the corresponding type of the chair's node.(0 for leaf nodes, 1 for adjacent nodes and 2 for symmetric nodes).
+Each mat file in the ops folder stores a corresponding type of the node of a partnet tree, as shown in the table below for the corresponding type of the chair's node.(0 for leaf nodes, 1 for adjacent nodes and 2 for symmetric nodes).

 |  node ordinal number  |  7   | 2 | 12    |  3    | 13   | 14    | 15 | 6 | 4 | 9 | 5 | 1 | 8 | 10 | 11 | 16 | 17 |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |